cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/ironworker.html.md

 title: Iron Worker
 ---

-An easy-to-use scalable task queue that gives cloud developers a simple way to offload front-end tasks, run scheduled jobs, and process tasks in the background and at scale.
+IronWorker is a multi-language worker platform that runs tasks in the background, in parallel, and at massive scale.

 ## <a id='managing'></a>Managing Services ##